A look at what provinces and territories have said about COVID-19 vaccine plans

 Ontario

-Premier Doug Ford is among those leaders calling on Ottawa to provide more clarity as officials work to develop a provincewide vaccination strategy.
+Premier Doug Ford is among the leaders calling on Ottawa to provide more clarity as officials work to develop a provincewide vaccination strategy.

 Ford has named former chief of national defence Gen. Rick Hillier to oversee the province’s vaccine rollout.